Jeu des petits chevaux

 Jeu des petits chevaux (lit. 'game of small horses') is a French cross and circle game, closely related to ludo.
 It consists of moving several pawns (called horses) to the home reserved for their color.
-Each player will receive between 1 and 3 horses in general.
+Each player will receive between 1 and 4 horses.
 The first player to reach the last triangular square wins the game.

+The game is very similar to the board game Tock, but uses dice instead of cards.